srwaggon/jholtane_rpg/README.md

 - [x] The character does not face both trials.
 Instead, only one is chosen (at random, 50% chance each).
 - [x] There exists a 3rd type of challenge (stamina/wit/intelligence/charm) that is faced if the character does not face either of the previous challenges.
 - [x] The character faces 5 trials, randomly selected from the pool of various (3-6 or so) trials we've created.
+- [x] There exists a 4th type of challenge.
+- [x] (refactor) the challenges exist as separate methods (e.g. trialOfStrength(), trialOfSpeed(), ...)
+- [ ] ~~(refactor) there exists a class for challenges.~~
-- [ ] The challenges are proportionally equally likely to occur.
+- [x] The challenges are equally likely to occur.

-[//]: # (- [ ] At the beginning of the game, the character has 5 health.
+- [ ] At the beginning of the game, the character has 3 health.
 When they fail a challenge, they lose 1 health.
-After the 10 challenges, if the character has any health remaining, they get the happy ending.
-If they have no health remaining, they get the bad ending.)
+After the 5 challenges, if the character has any health remaining, they get the happy ending.
+If they have no health remaining, they get the bad ending.
-[//]: # (abstract out the challenges)
-[//]: # (character class?)
-[//]: # (challenge class?)